RikardLegge/rAmbilight/README.md

 ```

-It's recommended that the Example project Hello_World is used as a starting point, since it includes all the most important functions of the framework.
+It's recommended that the Example project Hello_World is used as a starting point, since it includes all the most important functions of the framework, and also being documented.

 ## Export

-To use the module which you've created, just export it as a simple jar file.
-When rAmbilight later is started, it searches through the directory located at
+To use the module which you've created, just export it as a jar or class file.
+When rAmbilight starts, it searches through the directory located at
 > OS X: /User/%USERNAME%/Library/Application Support/rAmbilight/plugins

 > Windows: C:/Users/%USERNAME%/AppData/Local/rAmbilight/plugins